Everything is in constant change. Nothing is static. Every minute we make decisions that modify our paths and shape our surroundings.

 My tips to you:

-• If your site is not responsive in 2017, please do everyone a favor and change it.
+• If your site is not responsive in 2019, please do everyone a favor and drop a bomb on it.
 In a world where approximately 44% of the population has an smart phone or tablet, your site is junk if it is designed for desktop only.
-If you don’t know what a responsive site is, learn more about it in this article.

 • If your website is more than three or four years old, hire an expert to optimize your design, platform and/or code: Web and design trends change everyday, and a website that looked amazing four years ago, might be slow and look outdated today.